Epistle of Jude: Identity of the opponents

 The epistle fiercely condemns the opponents it warns of and declares that God will judge and punish them, despite them being a part of the Christian community.
-However, the exact nature of these opponents has been a continuing interest for both theologians and historians, as the epistle does not describe them in any more detail than calling them corrupt and ungodly.
+However, the exact nature of these opponents has been a continuing question, as the epistle does not describe them in any more detail than calling them corrupt and ungodly.
 Several theories have been proposed.
 The most specific verse describing the opponents is verse 8:

-Reject "authority" (κυριοτητα, kyriotēta; alternate translations include "dominion" or "lordship") could mean several things.
+The rejection of "authority" (κυριότητα, kyriotēta; alternative translations include "dominion" or "lordship") could mean several things.
 The most direct would be rejection of civil or ecclesiastical authority: the opponents were ignoring guidance from leaders.
 Martin Luther and Jean Calvin agreed with this interpretation, and it is the most common one.
 Another possibility is that this specifically referred to rejecting the authority of Jesus or God, which would agree with verse 4 and be reinforcing the claim that these opponents are not true Christians.
 A third possibility is that this is the singular of kyriotētes (Dominions), a class of angels.
 This would fit with the final part of the sentence of "heap abuse on celestial beings", but it is unusual that the singular is used.
-Versions of Jude vary, and some manuscripts such as the Codex Sinaiticus indeed use the plural form, though.
+Versions of Jude vary, and some manuscripts such as the Codex Sinaiticus indeed use the plural form.